How to Prevent Flooding in your Basement

 - Review insurance.
 Homeowners’ insurance policies are not likely to cover basement flooding.
 Flood insurance must be purchased separately from the National Flood Insurance Program.
 Mortgage lenders require homeowners with properties located in high risk flood areas to purchase flood insurance.

-Flood disasters may be covered by insurance if the issue was not caused by the homeowner’s failure to perform routine maintenance.
+Flood damage may be covered by insurance if the issue was not caused by the homeowner’s failure to perform routine maintenance.
 Check your homeowner’s insurance policy for specific coverage relative to basement flooding.

 Basement Flood Restoration